Golden Gate to Ancient Rus'. VI

 The population of Rus' lives in cities.

-COMPARE YOUR CONCLUSION WITH THE AUTHOR'S
+WE COMPARE OUR CONCLUSION WITH THE AUTHOR'S

 Ancient Rus' was famous for its rich and beautiful

-cities with a variety of
+cities that had a wide variety of

 cultural monuments.